deepakajaylinux/kevellphara/docs/source/systemdetection_ptvirtualize.rst

 Help command
 ----------------------

 The help command leads the users regarding the purpose and as well as about the options that are included in the System detection modules.
-The help command lists out the alternative parameters of System detection under phlagrant module.
+The help command lists out the alternative parameters of System detection under ptvirtualize module.
 It also describes the syntax for detecting the user’s machine.
 The help command for System detection is shown below.

 .. code-block:: bash

-		phlagrant systemdetection help
+		ptvirtualize systemdetection help

 The syntax for the help command non case sensitive which adds an advantage for this module.
 The following screenshot visualize the user about the help command under system detection.

 .. code-block:: bash

- kevells@corp:/# phlagrant systemdetection help
+ kevell@corp:/# ptvirtualize systemdetection help

  ******************************
- Pharaoh Tools - Phlagrant
+ Pharaoh Tools - ptvirtualize
  ******************************